mahoney1/_older_fab-samples-work/commpaper-README.md

 </p>
 </details>

+But first, it might useful to explain Commercial Paper, a form of financial bond issued to obtain capital, and operates in global financial markets.
+A Commercial Paper instance is represented as an asset with a lifecycle, recorded on the blockchain - transactions change its _state_ (over time) and those transactions, naturally - have _inputs_.

 Expand the twisty below to see an overview of a 'typical' Commercial paper marketplace - transactions, queries being executed by different organisations (we'll focus on two of these organisations)

 <details><summary>PaperNet Overview - commercial paper marketplace</summary>